How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Protect this time, even if it’s just ten minutes per day.

-During these mental breaks, it’s important to try not to ruminate.
-Ruminating happens when the brain focuses on negative thoughts or emotions and replays conflict or stressful events over and over again.
+During these mental breaks, it is essential not to ruminate—interrupt it when you do.
+Ruminating happens when the brain focuses on negative thoughts or emotions and replays conflict or stressful events over and over.

 Ruminating exhausts the brain.
 It is very common for gaslighting victims to experience these types of negative thought loops as they desperately try to figure out what really happened.

-It may be difficult to stop ruminating especially if you’ve been in a relationship with a gaslighting abusive partner for a while.
-Trying a few new techniques to make it stop might help your brain get the rest it needs to remain strong.
+It may be difficult to stop ruminating, especially if you’ve been in a relationship with a gaslighting abusive partner for a while.
+Trying a few new techniques to stop it might help your brain get the rest it needs to remain strong.

-For example, write down any negative talk that interrupts your rest on a piece of paper.
+For example, write down any negative talk that interrupts your rest on paper.
 Tell yourself that you can think about those things later.

 Another helpful technique is to play instrumental music during your mental breaks.
-Music can help you break free from or at least interrupt the negative thought loop.
+Music can help you break free from or interrupt the negative thought loop.

 Or perhaps a guided meditation or prayer would serve as a healthy disruption.
 Either would also provide mental and spiritual rest and rejuvenation.